 Boheme (1995) is largely forgotten now.
 Yet it's an equally accomplished follow-up where they move beyond the forests of Africa to the world of East European folk music.
 Again it’s an engaging mix of old and new, traditional songs and vocal samples fused with electronic beats and rich ambient textures.
 No doubt in response to the accusations of ethnic plagiarism that dogged them over their first album, the duo this time scrupulously document their sampled sources.

 After Boheme the group virtually disappeared from view.
-Subsequent albums into the new century such as Music Detected (2002) have been flat-out cheesy at times and have failed to match the inspired fusion of their early work.
+Subsequent albums into the new century such as Music Detected (2002) are flat-out cheesy at times and fail to match the inspired fusion of the early work.